phptek/silverstripe-jsontext/README.md

 * Array
 * SilverStripe

-If using `SilverStripe`, the module will automatically cast the result(s) to one of SilverStripe's four native "scalar" `DBObject` subtypes:
+If using `SilverStripe`, the module will automatically cast the result(s) to one of SilverStripe's `DBObject` subtypes:

 * `Boolean`
 * `Int`